beasrodrigues24/LI3-Projects/README.md

 Done in the context of LI3 in University of Minho

-a93276,Ana Rita Costa Teixeira,arct204
+Ana Rita Costa Teixeira

-a93230,Beatriz da Silva Rodrigues,beasrodrigues24
+Beatriz da Silva Rodrigues

-a93166,Joao Pedro Rodrigues Carvalho,joaoca93166
+Joao Pedro Rodrigues Carvalho